X13-A/monochromatic-camera/README.md

 A single true-color image reconstructed from the three filtered grayscale captures, with spectral corrections applied.

+---

 ## Bee Vision Extension

 This pipeline can simulate bee vision by adapting the hardware.
-Bees are trichromatic but see **UV, Blue, and Green** instead of R, G, B.
+Bees see **UV, Blue, and Green** instead of R, G, B.  We map this to human-visible colors while preserving UV information as luminance.

+### Approach

+Instead of false-color, we display a **human-readable image enhanced with bee UV perception**:

+- **Green, Blue, Yellow** → Mapped to visible color channels
+- **UV (from Blue filter)** → Mapped to **luminance**

+This lets us see the world normally, but with UV-reflective areas appearing **brighter** — just as bees perceive them.
+For example, flower centers that reflect UV will "glow," revealing the navigational patterns bees use.

 ### Hardware Requirements